Mike Rossi (DJ): Boston Marathon

-The editors of LetsRun.com, one of the top five running-centric websites in the world, called the evidence "overwhelming" that "Rossi did not run the entire 2014 Lehigh Valley Marathon."
-The organizers of the Via Marathon sent LetsRun a statement explaining why they could not disqualify Rossi's time, stating it was "simply because they received no reports of wrongdoing as the race took place."
-They also stated that "there is data from Rossi’s participation in other racing events indicating that Rossi’s time may not be accurate."
+The editors of LetsRun.com concluded that the evidence was "overwhelming" that "Rossi did not run the entire 2014 Lehigh Valley Marathon."
+The organizers of the Lehigh Valley Via Marathon sent LetsRun a statement explaining why they could not disqualify Rossi's time, stating it was "simply because they received no reports of wrongdoing as the race took place."
+They also stated that "there is data from Rossi's participation in other racing events indicating that Rossi's time may not be accurate."

 Aftermath

 The founders of LetsRun.com publicly offered Rossi $100,000 if he could repeat his 3:11 performance within one year of the offer.
-Meanwhile, the organizers of the Via Marathon announced that they had taken several steps to verify runner participation and timing accuracy after the Rossi incident.
-Previously, the only timing mats at the Via marathon were at the start and finish line.
-The marathon committee added four on-course timing mats and video surveillance at several locations that Via would archive.
+Meanwhile, the organizers of the Lehigh Valley Via Marathon announced that they had taken several steps to verify runner participation and timing accuracy after the Rossi incident.
+The only prior timing mats at the Via marathon were at the start and finish line.
+The marathon committee added four on-course timing mats and video surveillance at several locations that Via began archiving.

-Rossi was elected twice as "Philadelphia’s Biggest Loser" by Philadelphia Magazine, in 2015 (ahead of Bill Cosby) and in 2016.
+Rossi was twice elected as "Philadelphia's Biggest Loser" by Philadelphia magazine, once in 2015 and once in 2016.

 Arrest at Kenny Chesney concert

-On June 25, 2016, Rossi was tailgating prior to a Kenny Chesney concert at Lincoln Financial Field in Philadelphia in Lot K, which had opened up to tailgaters at 10 am.
-At around 5 pm, when he was asked to "move along" several times by venue security, he refused, and when police arrived on the scene and made the same request, Rossi refused again, and was arrested for criminal trespass.
+On June 25, 2016, Rossi was tailgating prior to a Kenny Chesney concert at Lincoln Financial Field in Philadelphia in Lot K, which opened up to tailgaters at 10 am.
+Around 5 pm, when he was asked to "move along" several times by venue security, he refused, and when police arrived on the scene and made the same request, Rossi refused again, and was arrested for criminal trespass.
 At his court appearance two weeks later, a Philadelphia magazine reporter approached Rossi, who told reporters that he was not Mike Rossi.
-Rossi's identity was immediately confirmed by a court official on the scene.
+Rossi's identity was immediately confirmed by a court official.

 Arrest at a McGraw/Hill concert

-On August 19, 2017, Rossi was arrested outside the Wells Fargo center after a Tim McGraw/Faith Hill concert for allegedly punching a 47-year-old woman.
+On August 19, 2017, Rossi was arrested outside the Wells Fargo Center for allegedly punching a 47-year-old woman following a Tim McGraw and Faith Hill concert.
 Rossi later posted to his Facebook page admitting he had "a hellish past 2 1/2 years," and "most of it I brought on myself and I take full responsibility."